lashoun/upgraded-fefates-randomizer/README.md

 ### Conquest Chapter 9: Talking with Nyx crashes the game!
 Break the wall near Nyx before talking to her.

+### Revelations Chapter 8: Hayato was not replaced!
+This is an issue from the original randomizer; I can't fix it myself.
+This can amusingly lead to recruiting two Hayatos.

 # Original README by thane98

 This is an early version of a class + join order randomizer for Fire Emblem Fates.
 Keep in mind that the entire tool is a work-in-progress at the moment, so some features may not work as intended.
 In fact, you could potentially experience crashes depending on which features you are using.
 A breakdown of features, options, and tool usage can be found below.